mofucat/hpricot/README.md

+# Fixed Hpricot

+I tried to install html2slim, but hpricot failed to compile and install.

+* Refer to the information in https://bugs.freebsd.org/bugzilla/attachment.cgi?id=241978&action=diff, I fixed "fast\_xs.c" and "hpricot\_scan.c".

 # Hpricot is over.

 After years of lack of a proper maintainer for one of why's jewels, it has been